jammerware/xcom2architectclass/README.md

 *Impetus Module* - When you start your turn adjacent to a spire, you gain *Impetus*.
 Impetus grants additional mobility for a turn, and enemy you pass while under its effect is knocked back and dealt minor damage.

-*Kinetic Rigging* - Your spires each gain one charge of *Kinetic Blast*, an ability that knocks back enemies in a cone-shaped area of effect.

 *Recall* - Teleport to a space adjacent to a spire.
 Long cooldown.

 *Zap* - Your spires gain *Zap*, an ability that deals a small amount of damage to a target visible to the squad. (some kind of arc-soul like trait?)

+*Speedyrun Knockaround Shootything* - Your spires gain *Speedyrun Knockaround Shootything*, an ability that spawns a hologram of you.
+The hologram lasts for one turn, and any enemy it passes while moving is knocked back.
+Medium global cooldown.

 ## Acknowledgments
 - J.T.S.
-- Robojumper™, BountyGiver, and all of the members of the XCOM 2 Modding Discord for their patience and help.
+- Robojumper™, bountygiver, Aleosiss, shiremct and all of the members of the XCOM 2 Modding Discord for their patience and help.
 - Lucubration for their awesome Infantry class mod that taught me a lot about how class mods work